Michael-F-Bryan/llvm-config/README.md

 ([API Docs])

-A thin Rust wrapper around the `llvm-config` tool, intended for use in build scripts.
+An interface to the `llvm-config` tool from Rust, intended for use in build scripts.

 ## License